The Multiparty Coherent Channel and its Implementation with Linear Optics: Implementations of multiparty conat channel using linear optics

 \textbf{Method 1:}

-This method requires the resources including (\emph{n+1})-party GHZ entanglement and classical communication.
-For the purpose of simplicity, we show the three-party PQ conat channel as an example of the general \emph{n}-party conat channel.
-The implementation of multiparty MQ conat channel is similar to multiparty PQ conat channel.
-We generalize three-party to \emph{n}-party later at the end of the description of this method.
+This method requires $(n+1)$-party GHZ entangled state and classical communication channel.
+For simplicity, we implement a three-party PQ conat channel as an demonstration.
+We will generalize to $n$-party PQ conat channel later (multiparty MQ conat channel is similar).

+In this method, Alice possesses a mode $A$ that she wants to transmit.
+Alice, Bob and Claire share a four-mode entangled state $A_1$, $A_2$, $B$ and $C$. $A_1$ and $A_2$ belong to Alice, $B$ belongs to Bob and $C$ belongs to Claire.